 A Histiocytoma is a growth that develops on the surface of a dog's skin.
-Histiocytomas are benign, non-cancerous nodules, commonly known as round cell tumors.
+Histiocytomas are benign, non-cancerous nodules.

 Histiocytoma can occur in any breed of dog but boxers, bulldogs, and flat-coated retrievers are the more commonly affected breeds.
 Histiocytomas are not contagious and they tend to be more common in young dogs under the age of 2 years.
 They do not pose any threat to any humans or any other animals that come into contact with affected dog.